F&Q

 I always knew that I wanted to be an artist... someday.

-According to my Mother, I grew up with a pencil in my hand – always drawing something!
+According to my Mother, I grew up with a pencil in my hand – always drawing something.
 (And it was usually horses - I LOVED horses!)
-My parents encouraged me every step of the way!
-I even remember being introduced to their friends as "our little artist"!
+My parents encouraged me every step of the way.
+I even remember being introduced to their friends as "our little artist".

 I married my high school sweetheart and together we had two boys.
-Ron (my husband), took over where my parents left off and became my biggest cheerleader!
-Slowly, between raising kids, milking cows (yep, we used to dairy farm!) and life in general, I began my art "career"!
+My husband Ron took over where my parents left off and became my biggest cheerleader!
+Slowly, between raising kids, milking cows (yep, we used to dairy farm!) and life in general, I began my art "career".

 Why Did I Choose Pastels For My Medium?